 Can goldfish live alone?- Goldfish can and indeed do, live happy lives alone but the conditions you provide for them play a big part in their happiness.
 As responsible pet owners, we have a duty of care to provide the best possible home for our pet fish.
-Providing your goldfish with a tank mate is not essential but
+Providing your goldfish with a tank mate is not essential but definitely has health benefits.

 In fact, goldfish are the most popular fish breed to be kept as a pet in the United States, thanks to three main reasons: they’re fairly inexpensive compared to other pets, they’re easy to take care of, and they’re great beginner pets for children or for those who are just interested in one.

 Tank size matters!